Assistance or Service Animals Policy

 VIII.
 Community Standards

-- Assistance/Service Animals may not be left overnight in University housing to be cared for by any individual other than the owner.
-If the owner is to be absent from his/her residence hall overnight or longer, the animal must accompany the owner.
+- Assistance/Service Animals may not be left overnight in University housing to be cared for by any individual other than the student partner.
+If the student partner is to be absent from his/her residence hall overnight or longer, the animal must accompany the student partner.

 - A University Official may exclude/remove an Assistance/Service Animal at his or her sole discretion when it 1) poses a direct threat to the health or safety of others; or 2) results in an alteration of an essential element of a University program.
 Additionally, the Director of Community Life has the ability to relocate the student partner/handler and the animal as necessary when the animal poses a direct threat to the health and/or safety of others, or if the failure to do so would force a relocation of another student under a contractual agreement, or for any other reason the Director reasonably believes warrants relocation.